PrestonMWF/U.Chicago-Capstone--City-of-Chicago-Building-Inspection-Optimization/README.md

 This script takes the risk score created by the risk score model (6), and adds it and other relevent information to the open complaints file (5).

 ### 8) inspctR
-This folder contains the necessary scripts and other elements to run the shiny app that was created
+This folder contains the necessary scripts and other elements to run the shiny app that was created.
+Acccess application: https://markwfpreston.shinyapps.io/inspctr/.
+Of note, the web version does not include the optimization program given it accessess python, which is not available on the Shiny server.

 ### Building_footprint_eda.R
 This is older EDA.
 Some of this was taken to use in the risk score model and informed our analysis.